3 Tips to Enhance Executive Communications

-Leaders want to be heard and great leaders want to listen.
+Great leaders don’t just want to be heard, they want to listen.
 But this can be difficult to achieve in organizations with largely remote or deskless workers.
 Many organizations still rely heavily on email and print communications.
-And some are still dependent on leaders cascading information to frontline employees.
-While all can be effective, they also pose challenges and ultimately make it difficult for leaders to effectively communicate across their organization and measure the success of communications as a whole.
-As communications professionals, we know our leaders are looking for more effective ways to communicate.
-But we struggle to get the necessary approvals and budget to make changes in strategy or to introduce new tools.
-Here are three tips to help you get leadership support and budget to enhance executive communication.
+Some are dependent on leaders cascading information to frontline employees.
+While these channels can be effective, they also pose challenges for effective executive communications because the deskless workforce rarely has access to traditional internal comms channels like email or intranets.
+As communications professionals, we know leaders are looking for more effective communication methods.
+But we struggle to get the necessary approvals and budget to change strategy or introduce new tools.
+Here are three tips to help you get leadership support and funding to enhance executive communication.

 1. Start and end with data.

-Data is the answer.
-And it’s probably within your reach to provide leadership with quantifiable evidence that employees want to hear from them.
+It’s probably within your reach to provide leadership with quantifiable evidence that employees want to hear from them.
 Employee surveys are the perfect place to start gathering this data.
-Asking questions about trust in leadership, transparency, and whether they feel leadership demonstrates the vision / mission / values, will provide the foundation for your conversation with your C-suite.
+Asking questions about trust in leadership, transparency, and whether they feel leadership demonstrates the vision, mission, and values will provide the foundation for your conversation with your executive team.
 Use the results from employee engagement surveys to find gaps in current communications strategies and to understand what is most important to your employees when it comes to communications.

 2. Don’t have your own data?
-Rely on studies already published.
+Find it!

-Another great resource is www.hbr.org.
-You’ll find hundreds of examples of why communication is instrumental to any company’s success.
-Whether it’s showing the correlation between effective executive communication and employee retention and productivity, or how employees value transparency and real-time access to information, there are many reputable resources that will help you make your case.
+Another great resource is Harvard Business Review.
+You’ll find hundreds of examples of why leadership communication is vital to any company’s success.
+Whether it’s showing the correlation between effective executive communication and employee retention and productivity or how employees value transparency and real-time access to information, many reputable resources will help you make your case.

 3. Tell your leaders why you need to change and emphasize what happens if you don’t.

-Then tell leadership what you can do about it.
-Present a plan which shows a regular cadence for executive communication that incorporates both written and video/audio channels.
-Ensure these channels are accessible to all employees and that messages are targeted to specific employee segments for maximum impact.
-For example, if you include quarterly earnings as one of your leadership comms, know that frontline, hourly employees will want to hear a different message than the finance team at the corporate office.
+Then tell leadership what you can do about churn.
+Present a plan that shows a regular cadence for executive communications that incorporates written and video/audio channels.
+Ensure these channels are accessible to all employees and that messages are targeted to specific employee groups for maximum impact.
+For example, if you include quarterly earnings as one of your leadership comms, know that frontline, hourly employees will likely want to hear a different message than the finance team at the corporate office.